addff/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD HAIRIEL ANUAR BIN MOHD ZAHARI/README.md

 The tool selected for this project is **BlazeMeter**, an online performance testing platform that supports **Apache JMeter** scripts and cloud-based execution.

 **Reasons for choosing BlazeMeter:**
-1. **Ease of Use:** Provides an intuitive interface for designing and executing tests without requiring local setup.
+1. **Ease of Use:** Offers a user-friendly interface for creating and running tests without the need for local setup.
-2. **Scalability:** Supports testing from the cloud with hundreds of concurrent users.
+2. **Scalability:** Allows hundreds of concurrent users to test from the cloud.
-3. **Detailed Analytics:** Automatically generates detailed reports with response time percentiles, throughput, and error rates.
+3. **Detailed Analytics:** Automatically produces comprehensive reports that include error rates, throughput, and response time percentiles.
-4. **Integration Ready:** Compatible with CI/CD tools for automated testing.
+4. **Integration Ready:** Suitable for automated testing with CI/CD tools.
-5. **Free Tier:** The free plan supports up to 50 concurrent users, which fits the project’s scope.
+5. **Free Tier:** Up to 50 concurrent users are supported under the free plan, which is appropriate given the scope of the project.

 BlazeMeter was selected for its simplicity, flexibility, and professional reporting capabilities.